brendonrandall/3d_face_reconstruction/README.md

 **Some operations require a higher buffer for git, please ensure `git config http.postBuffer 524288000` is set**

-**May require a GCC update to ensure v7 available ATM, please follow along**
+**May require a GCC update to ensure v7 available ATM, please follow along if necessary**
 ```
 sudo apt-get install gcc-7 g++-7
 sudo update-alternatives --remove-all gcc